Worland, Wyoming: 2000 census

-Geography and climate
+Geography

 Worland is located on the Big Horn River, in the Big Horn Basin.

 According to the United States Census Bureau, the city has a total area of 4.64 sqmi, of which 4.56 sqmi is land and 0.08 sqmi is water.

+Climate

 Due to the location within the Big Horn Basin, it is protected from severe weather by the surrounding mountains from nearly every direction.
 This topography results in weather that is highly continental with frigid and dry winters, little wind, little rainfall and few storms.
 Worland is the least windy municipality located in the State of Wyoming.

 Worland falls into USDA Hardiness Zone 4b.

 According to the Köppen Climate Classification system, Worland has a cool semi-arid climate, abbreviated BSk on climate maps, although it borders on a cool arid climate (BWk).
-The hottest temperature recorded in Worland was 109 °F on June 15-16, 2021 and July 20, 2021, while the coldest temperature recorded was -51 °F on January 17, 1930 and February 9, 1936.
+The hottest temperature recorded in Worland was 109 °F on June 15–16, 2021 and July 20, 2021, while the coldest temperature recorded was -51 °F on January 17, 1930, and February 9, 1936.